TYPE DESIGN INFORMATION PAGE last updated on Wed Oct 4 15:20:38 EDT 2023

 New York-born book designer, painter, type designer and illustrator, b, Brooklyn, NY, 1880, d.
 Danbury, CT, 1964.
 He was mainly involved with ATF.
 Fonts:

 Graphic designer and lettering artist, born in 1939 in Eugene, OR.
 He studied with Douglas Lynch at the Museum Art School in Portland and later apprenticed with Lynch.
-Lincoln studied calligraphy with Lloyd Reynolds and Arnold Bank at Reed College.
+Lincoln studied calligraphy with Lloyd Reynolds and Arnold Bank at Reed College in Portland, OR.
 After a stint as an agency art director producing national ads for Pendletons womens fashions, Lincoln moved to New York City, where he joined the studio of Herb Lubalin.
 In NYC he continued his involvement with academia, exploring film at The New School and an intensive workshop with Milton Glaser.
 Eventually Lincoln started his own studio (occupying the space on east 32nd Street where New York Magazine was born), combining a design practice with teaching at New Yorks School of Visual Arts.
 Lincoln has served as Art Director at TCA (Benton & Bowles) in Westport, CT, as Creative Director, Redington, Inc., Stamford, CT, as Principal, Thomas Lincoln Design & Motion Graphics Communication, Westport, CT, as Freelance in residence Art Director, Baden & Co., Eugene, OR, and in 1992 returned to consulting and design through his own design office, Lincoln Design, based in Eugene/Springfield, OR.

 Creator of typefaces at VGC, such as Lincoln Gothic (1965), which won the National Typeface Competition.
 His clients over the years include Acoustic Sciences Corporation, AT&T, Continental Packaging Co., The Ford Foundation, GE, IBM, PepsiCo, RCA, Showtime, Abrams, Colliers, Harpers Magazine, Macmillan, McGraw-Hill, Random House, Harcourt/ Brace, New York Times, Simon and Schuster, and Viking Press.